 Drugs for fertility treatment or assisted reproduction procedures.
 Related benefit information For shots or devices from your provider, see Preventive Care.
 For coverage related to medical equipment and supplies, see Home Medical Equipment (HME), Orthotics, Prosthetics and Supplies.
 For Blood or blood derivatives coverage, see Blood Products and Services.
-See Infusion Therapy for solutions and drugs that you get through a shot, To learn more about what experimental or investigational means, see Definitions.
+See Infusion Therapy for solutions and drugs that you get through a shot, intravenous needle, catheter, or a feeding tube.
+To learn more about what experimental or investigational means, see Definitions.
 Certain drugs need prior approval.
 See Prior Authorization.